 The additional living expenses coverage represents one of the most important components of renter’s insurance policy.
 As mentioned above, this coverage helps tenants pay for temporary housing in the event that their rental unit is not habitable following a covered peril.
 In the event of a property loss, the Landlord is responsible for repairing the damage to ensure the rental unit is safe and habitable.
 The Landlord is not required to provide temporary housing for the tenant.
 This is why the additional living expenses coverage is so important.
 An uninsured tenant will need to arrange and pay for their own temporary housing, while an insured tenant will work with their insurer’s temporary housing company to quickly arrange temporary housing following a loss.
-Temporary housing companies such as Temporary Accommodations, provide quality temporary housing services for people displaced from their home.
+Temporary housing companies such as Sedgwick’s temporary housing division, provide quality temporary housing services for people displaced from their home.

 Despite the growing number of renters in the US, only 37% of renters have insurance.
 Several trends influence the renter’s insurance market; therefore, it is important for insurers to understand these factors.

 The Joint Center for Housing Studies of Harvard University recently published a report “America’s Rental Housing 2020” source (January 2020), which identified some trends that directly impact the renters insurance market.
 Below are two examples.